Harrisburg Area Community College

 be answered and/or referred to the appropriate resource at the college.

 After each semester, your grade reports will be checked to make sure that expected progress is being made; adjustments will be made as necessary.
 You will register for your first set of Juniata classes with your rising-junior student cohort.

 Pathways students receive an early commitment of financial aid and financial counseling is available on an ongoing basis.

 Juniata College is a residential campus.
 Pathways students interested in living on-campus will select their rooms with their rising-junior cohort.

 As I prepare to enter Juniata, will I be required to submit an application for admission?

-What are my responsibilities as an Pathways student?
+What are my responsibilities as a Pathways student?

 When will I register for my first set of Juniata classes?

-At that time, advisors will walk students through the process of registration and familiarize you with the Juniata College registration process.
+At that time, advisors will walk you through the process of registration and familiarize you with the Juniata College registration process.

 At many partner institutions the academic program pathways are limited.
 At the same time, Juniata will consider students from a partner community college who wish to be considered as a transfer student through the traditional process.